Skip to main content

 The Unchained Melody performance that ends the film starts out as Austin Butler and cuts to the real performance by Presley in Rapids City in 1977.
 Luhrmann originally had resistance to using the footage but he argued that Elvis’ smile during the sequence shows how he came alive in front of an audience until the very end.
 Butler’s performance is so immersive some viewers don’t spot the switch.

 Elvis is in theaters now.
-For more viewing inspiration, check out our picks of the best upcoming movies
+For more viewing inspiration, check out our picks of the best upcoming movies.

-Jane Crowther is a contributing editor to Total Film magazine, having formerly been the longtime Editor, as well as serving as the Editor-in-Chief of the Film Group here at Future Plc, which covers Total Film, SFX, and numerous TV and women's interest brands.
-Jane is also the vice-chair of The Critics' Circle and a BAFTA member.
+Jane Crowther is a freelance writer and the Editor-in-Chief at Hollywood Authentic magazine, having formerly been the longtime Editor of Total Film magazine.
+Jane is also the Chair of The Critics' Circle and a BAFTA member.
 You'll find Jane on GamesRadar+ exploring the biggest movies in the world and living up to her reputation as one of the most authoritative voices on film in the industry.

 With contributions from